Place Yourself in History (America 250)

 - John Kuroski curated 55 photos that cover this span of events: Harlem riots of 1964 to the Watts riots of 1965, from the March on Washington to the March Against Fear, and from Martin Luther King to Malcolm X, for folks to explore the multifaceted struggle and hope of the civil rights movement.
 These are in the public domain.

 This is an education project.
-Participants are transforming images originally created by someone else.
+Participants are transforming images created by someone else.
 Because one of your images used in the project was created by someone else that image creator should be acknowledged.
-Please cite the photographer or publisher of the historic image.
+When you know the source, please cite the photographer or publisher of the original image.